drawwithcode/2020-Mouse-Party/README.md

 </p>

 * #### Functioning<br>
 The interaction is mostly real-time.
 Users can join in different moments and inputs from the users will be mirrored around a central point.
 Based on the number of users in the room, the angle of different inputs will increase or decrease (360°/no. of users).
-The instructions that the user has to follow will always be on the 0° angle, while the other users are shown as translated by the angle. <br>The idea is to show how collaboration brings good things, so when the users are alone in the room they can still play, but a pop-up will suggest inviting a few friends in order to make the experience more enjoyable.
+The instructions that the user has to follow will always be on the 0° angle, while the other users are shown as translated. <br>When the users are alone in the room they can still play, but a pop-up will suggest inviting a few friends in order to make the experience more enjoyable.

 * #### Visuals
 We chose a neon noir visual feel: neon colors on a blue night background, inspired by fireworks.
 The player’s cursor is always shown in white while the other players get randomly assigned one out of 9 colors.